JFamo/transformer-smooth-fuzzing/README.md

+# Transformer Smooth Fuzzing

+This repository contains work on experimenting with a Transformer model architecture for smoothing program branch coverage given some input.
+This trained model is used to compute gradients for generating inputs which achieve a target branch coverage for fuzzing applications.

+This work is performed for CSE 522 at The Pennsylvania State University, March/April 2023, Joshua Famous jjf5899@psu.edu

+See below the original README for NEUZZ

 # NEUZZ: a neural-network-assisted fuzzer (S&P'19)
 See IEEE S&P(Oakland)'19 [slides](https://drive.google.com/file/d/1_A33wucTOA2nZpKVArvsXajh-2LNrCZK/view?usp=sharing) and paper [NEUZZ: Efficient Fuzzing with Neural Program Smoothing](https://arxiv.org/abs/1807.05620) for details.
 ## Prerequisite